kev-wes/2024_heart_attack_mlops/README.md

 - ✅ .gitignore: Contains all files and directories that should be ignored for GitHub commits.
 - ✅ Pipfile: Contains the dependencies.
 - ✅ Pipfile.lock: Contains the exact versions of all dependencies and their dependencies.
-- 🚩 prefect.yaml: Contains the .yaml file that stores this .git location to pull (cf. HW3)
+- ✅ prefect.yaml: Contains the .yaml file that stores this .git location to pull.
-- 🚩 deployment.yaml: Contains three deployment for pipeline.py, register.py, and predict.py (cf. HW3)

 - 🚩 Dockerfile: #Dockerfile for predict.py (cf. HW4)